-Senior Vice President of Carlsberg Group about performance in Asia 2015
+At the presentation for investors Christopher Warmoth, Senior Vice President of Carlsberg Geroup, told about the company’s performance in Asia in 2015.

 In Asia, all markets grew with the exception of China where the beer market declined.
 Company gained share in most markets and our volumes grew organically by 2% and 8% including the acquisition impact.
 Non-Chinese businesses continued their growth trajectory and grew 9%.

 In Indochina, Carlsberg Group delivered 3% volume growth, mainly driven by the strong growth of the Angkor brand in Cambodia and solid performance in Laos.
 Following a strong Q4, volumes in Vietnam were flat after the July flooding in the northern part of the country.